 Read

-Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out emergency repair work to a gas main in Flemingate, Beverley.
+Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work to ensure the continued safe and reliable supply of gas to customers in Allerton Bywater.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.